Composable privacy of networked quantum sensing: Background

 \subsection{Composable security}

-(Universally) composable security is a framework for cryptographic security proofs that, by its construction, allows a protocol to be reused many times, or implemented as a sub-protocol in a more complicated procedure (this is in contrast with the game-based paradigm, which presents particular adversarial behaviour, and the resulting leakage of information)~\cite{canetti2001universally}.
-The analysis of protocols within this framework is enabled by the abstract, or constructive, cryptography model~\cite{MauRen11, maurer2011constructive, portmann2014cryptographic}.
+Composable security is a model for cryptographic security proofs that, by its construction, allows a protocol to be reused many times, or implemented as a sub-protocol in a more complicated procedure.
+Analysing protocols in this way is enabled by the frameworks of abstract, or constructive, cryptography~\cite{MauRen11, maurer2011constructive, portmann2014cryptographic} and universal composability~\cite{canetti2001universally}, with the former used in this work (this is in contrast with the game-based paradigm, which presents particular adversarial behaviour, and the resulting leakage of information).
 A useful pedagogical introduction is given in~\cite{colisson2024all}.

 Composable security proofs are structured by introducing an ideal process, which specifies the desired functionality of the scheme, receiving inputs from its participants and returning appropriate outputs.
 The actual protocol can then securely realise the task if it is able to `emulate' the ideal process, in which case any outcomes caused by an adversary do not exceed what is inherently implied by the formal definition of the scheme.
-This is evaluated by considering the capability of some agent (the `distinguisher') -- in collaboration with adversaries or corrupted protocol users, in any environment, in possession of any information that may be gained from repeated applications of the protocol, with any computational power and giving arbitrary inputs -- to distinguish between the ideal and concrete implementations of the scheme.
+This is evaluated by considering the capability of some agent (the `distinguisher') to distinguish between the ideal and concrete implementations of the scheme.
+In full generality the distinguisher can act in collaboration with adversaries or corrupted protocol users, in any environment, in possession of any information that may be gained from repeated applications of the protocol, with any computational power and giving arbitrary inputs.
+However, the powers of the distinguisher can also be limited, making a slightly different security statement -- for example by only considering distinguishers with polynomial computational power.
+In this work, we make no assumptions on the limitations of the distinguisher in our proofs.

 Abstract cryptography provides a formalism that is used to represent cryptographic definitions (such as programs or resources), so that certain technical details can be overlooked.
 Specifically, we describe systems, abstract objects with interfaces for the system to interact with its environment, which can be composed of various subsystems, and are categorised as resources, converters (including simulators or filters), or distinguishers -- an overview of these interactions is shown in Fig.~\ref{fig: composable security}.